vacp2p/rfc/content/docs/rfcs/38/README.md

 proceed.
-When a given node has finalized its decision on the proposal, it enters a quiescent state in which it optionally discards all information gathered during the query process retaining only the final opinion on the truth of the proposal.
+When a given node has finalized its decision on the proposal, it enters a quiescent state in which it optionally discards all information gathered during the query process retaining only the final opinion on the truth of the proposal. -->

 ### Setup Parameters

 The node initializes the following integer ratios as constants:
 ```
-;;; The following values are constants chosen with justification from experiments
+# The following values are constants chosen with justification from experiments
-;;; performed with the adversarial models
+# performed with the adversarial models

-;; FIXME: find and justify an empirical confidence threshold
+#
 confidence_threshold
-  <-- 1  ;; BOGUS:  this should be a function of the network size
-         ;; and the current confidence in the observer majority as
-         ;; a function of the current round.
-With a value of `1`
-         ;; the algorithm will never terminate
+  <-- 1

-;;; constant look ahead for number of rounds we expect to finalize a
+# constant look ahead for number of rounds we expect to finalize a
-;;; decision.
+# decision.
 Could be set dependent on number of nodes
-;;; visible in the current gossip graph.
+# visible in the current gossip graph.
 look_ahead
   <-- 19

-;;; These need to be justified empirically via modeling and simulation.
-certainty ;; the confidence weighting parameter (aka alpha_1)
+# the confidence weighting parameter (aka alpha_1)
+certainty
   <-- 4 / 5
 doubt ;; the lack of confidence weighting parameter (aka alpha_2)
   <-- 2 / 5